 This incident illustrates an important distinction between simply providing relief as opposed to making someone self-sufficient.
 Relief is generally a short term solution to a long term problem.
 Self employment through economic and social change is a long-term solution.

-On the other hand please remember:
+On a flip side please remember:

 The messenger of Allah said ; ” be genteel in chasing the world, for indeed each and everyone has already been facilitated for what he has been created for”.